Claude vs GitHub Copilot: Which AI Tool Should You Choose?

 src-github-copilot-needs-verifyindata/sources.jsonwithaccess_status = ok; the id carries a legacyneeds-verifysemantic from an earlier fetch, but the current access status isok.
 Cited here only as the official feature URL; every Copilot plan/price/quota on this page is sourced from the plans page below, not from this homepage source. - GitHub Copilot plans page: https://github.com/features/copilot/plans — recorded as

-All four entries above resolve to official first-party URLs.
-Re-verify the two pricing/plans pages before any new pricing-sensitive quote.
+All six entries above resolve to official first-party URLs.
+Re-verify the pricing/plans pages before any new pricing-sensitive quote.
 If a later refresh changes the access status of

 src-github-copilot-needs-verify, this page does not need to be rewritten — it never asserts a fact from that source.